In presenting my talk on

-the Greeks through the Middle Ages, up to the 20
+the Greeks through the Middle Ages, up to the 20th century were

 largely excluded, not only from being educators but also being educated.
 It is